venethia/nwa/README.md

 <h2>Technical details</h2>

-You can build your own list of negative words editing the file neg.txt
+You can build your own list of negative words by editing the file neg.txt

 This app was built with Python3, HTML, CSS.